Download Prospectus

 T: n/a

-A professional marketer and entrepreneur with over 20 years’ experience in developing and marketing alternative energy technologies and products.
+A professional marketer and entrepreneur with nearly 30 years’ experience in developing and marketing alternative energy technologies and products.

-Chris has also served as a consultant and held directorships of solar technology companies in Europe, Africa and South America.
+Chris has also served as a consultant and held directorships of alternative energy technology companies in Europe, Africa and South America.
+Chris is currently working with international partners to develop and deploy new sustainable power generation systems for countries with poor access to electricity.

 Dele Amusan